 - Myth: The business must be your primary form of income to be eligible for a business card.
 Completely false.
 Many small businesses start off as a hobby or side project and grow into a labor of love and passion.

 - Truth: Business credit cards will help you build a financial profile for your business in case you need a bank loan.
 Regular use of your business credit cards show that you have the financial wherewithal and stability to take and manage credit/debt.

 - Truth: If a credit card issuer has both a personal and business card, you can receive both and receive the bonuses on both.
 You need to think of business and personal credit cards as separate businesses within the business of a credit card issuer.
 Yes, they've both credit cards, but different business units issue and manage personally issued and business-issued card products.

 - Truth: Credit card issuers want to recruit new small businesses.
 Just as card issuers want their card to be the first one out of your wallet for your personal expenses, they want the same for your business expenses.
 If you have a personal credit card, perhaps look to that issuer for a complimentary business card product.
 If you can earn rewards in the same program; bonus!

 Yes, small businesses are everywhere.
-According to the U.S. Small Business Association in 2013, there was 28.8 million small business and over 80% of them had no employees!
+According to the U.S. Small Business Association, in 2019 there were 30.7 million small businesses in the U.S., making up 99% of all businesses.
 Just because your business is new, you're the only person working in it, or you don't have a “real” office space, this doesn't mean you're not eligible to obtain a business credit card.

 Take a look at how you're managing your small business or side project expenses and see if there is a way for you to grow your business and ramp up the rewards you're earning.

 Do you have any small business credit cards?
-Which are your favorite?
+Which are your favorites?
 Share with us in the comments.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.